 “The face you give the world tells the world how to treat you.” ― Gillian Flynn, Sharp Objects

 We've all heard the adage, "Happy agents make happy customers."
 In Don’t let the robots win: hire people who act like people, Monica Norton emphasizes that customers are seeking true human-to human-interactions.
-They want to talk to agents that treat them with dignity, provide explanations, and say ‘thank you.’
+They want to talk to customer service agents that treat them with dignity, provide explanations, and say ‘thank you.’

 Norton says that businesses should train for skill—customer service expertise and product knowledge—and hire for attitude.
 She identifies the important hireable traits as kindness, empathy, creativity and curiosity.
 Don’t these sound like the same attributes commonly found in readers of fiction?

-Good customer service agents recognize the importance of attitude in service.
+Great customer service agents recognize the importance of attitude in service.
 The best customer service agents understand that they are the voice and face of the business.
 They know that the way they treat their customers is likely the way their customers will treat the company.

 Sarah Stealey Reed is the editor of Relate.
 When she's not wandering the world, she's a loud writer of customer experiences, contact centers, and optimistic relationships.
 Find her on Twitter: @stealeyreed.